ustwo/architecture-kata-2025/README.md

 ### In action

 * Each answer enters the **Manual Grading** component with a status value indicating it is "new" - it hasn't yet been processed/graded
-* Answers in a "new" state trigger the **Grading Admin** component's attention, which will then use the **AI vs. Human Allocation** component to determine whether the answer should be graded via AI or a expert grader, based on thresholds described later.
+* Answers in a "new" state trigger the **Grading Admin** component's attention, which will then use the **AI vs. Human Allocation** component to determine whether the answer should be graded via AI or a expert grader, based on thresholds described later (See "AI Optionality").
 Any answer flagged for expert grading will receive a status of "expert grading required".
 * Any other answer will be set to a status of "AI grading required" and is submitted to the **AI Grader** with a prompt requesting a correctness score out of 10 to be explicitly assigned, as well as a confidence score out of 10
 * Thresholds for expert intervention must then be set to flag answers that require further consideration.
 For details on  scoring, please see the ADRs on correctness + confidence scoring linked below.
 Upon receipt of these grades from the **AI Grader**, the **Grading Admin** component will apply rules based on these thresholds and mark the answer's status to "AI pass", "AI fail", or "expert grading required".
 * Answers marked as "expert grading required" should notify an expert grader (via email or otherwise), who will see their list of questions for grading when they log in via the existing web portal.
 Any questions that have been taken off their plate by the AI grader will not be in their queue.